On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory: The cobordism categories and

 where $M$ varies over the diffeomorphism classes of closed $(d-1)$-manifolds.
 By Whitney's embedding theorem, the space $\Emb(M, \RR^{d-1 + \infty})$ is contractible, and so there is a homotopy equivalence $B_{\infty}(M) \simeq B \Diff(M)$.

 The definition of the topology on the morphisms is similar, but requires in addition that the collars are preserved under the diffeomorphisms.
 In detail, given a cobordism $(W, h_0, h_1)$ from $M_0$ to $M_1$ with collars $h_0: [0,1) \times M_0 \to W$ and $h_1: (0,1] \times M_1 \to W$, and $0 < \epsilon < 1/2$, let be the subspace of smooth embeddings that restrict to product embeddings on the $\epsilon$-neighborhood of the collared boundary (see \cite{GMTW(2009)} for a more precise definition).
 This technical assumption is crucial in order to have a well-defined composition of morphisms.
+Set

-Set Let $\Diff_{\epsilon}(W)$ denote the group of diffeomorphisms of $W$ that restrict to product diffeomorphisms on the $\epsilon$-neighborhood of the collared boundary.
-Set There is a principal $\Diff(W)$-action on $\Emb(W, [0,1] \times \RR^{d-1 + n})$.
+Let $\Diff_{\epsilon}(W)$ denote the group of diffeomorphisms of $W$ that restrict to product diffeomorphisms on the $\epsilon$-neighborhood of the collared boundary.
 Set